Youtube Facebook Twitter Instagram

 (b) Membership will consist of the following:

-(e) If any Member of the Committee is absent from three consecutive meetings without having obtained leave of absence from the Committee, the Member's continued membership of that Committee will be referred to the Chief Executive Officer for determination.
+(g) If any member of the Committee is absent from three (3) consecutive meetings without having obtained leave of absence from the Committee, the member's continued membership of that Committee will be referred to the Chief Executive Officer for determination.

 Chairperson

-If the chairperson is absent or unavailable to preside, a member of the advisory committee chosen by the members present at the committee meeting will preside.
+If the Chairperson is absent or unavailable to preside, a member of the Committee chosen by the members present at the Committee meeting will preside as the Chairperson.

 Quorum

-The Quorum of any advisory committee meeting will be a minimum of 51% of the membership.
+The Quorum for Committee meetings will be a minimum of 51% of the membership.

-The advisory committee may determine the dates, times and places for its meetings.
+The Committee may determine the dates, times and places for its meetings.
+As a maximum, meetings shall be held on a quarterly basis.
 Council will be responsible for providing a suitable venue.

-Unless otherwise provided in these terms of reference, the advisory committee will generally adopt informal meeting procedures.
-Where more formal procedures are required, the procedures described in Council's standing orders shall apply.
+Unless otherwise provided in these Terms of Reference, the Committee will generally adopt informal meeting procedures.
+Where more formal procedures are required, the procedures described in Council's Standing Orders shall apply.

 Voting

-(b) Voting at a meeting must be open and questions decided by a majority of the votes of the Members present however, if the votes are equal, the Member presiding has a casting vote.
+(b) Voting at a meeting must be open and issues decided by a majority of the votes of the members present however, if the votes are equal, the Chairperson presiding has a casting vote.

 (c) If a member present fails to vote, the member is taken to have voted in the negative.

-(a) Where Committee Members have a conflict of interest, or could reasonably be taken to have a conflict of interest, in an issue being considered or to be considered at the meeting, the Member must declare the conflict of interest to the meeting and must not be present while the matter, or a related matter, is being considered by the Committee or otherwise take part in any decision of the Committee in relation to the matter or a related resolution.
+(a) Committee members must declare their conflict of interest to the meeting and must not be present while the matter, or a related matter, is being considered by the Committee or otherwise take part in any decision of the Committee in relation to the matter or a related resolution.

 (a) Meetings are to be open to the public, except where confidential matters are discussed.

-(b) When the committee proposes to close a meeting to the public, the chair will direct all persons, other than members of the committee, to leave the meeting and every person will immediately comply with the direction.
+(b) When the Committee proposes to close a meeting to the public, the Chairperson will direct all persons, other than members of the Committee, to leave the meeting and every person must immediately comply with the direction.

-(c) Non-members may, with the permission of the chairperson, address the advisory committee on any item of business listed on the agenda however, a non-member will not vote on any matter at an advisory committee meeting.
+(c) Non-members may, with the permission of the Chairperson, address the Committee on any item of business listed on the agenda however, a non-member cannot vote on any matter at a Committee meeting.

 (a) Should matters of a confidential nature be discussed at a meeting, the meeting may be closed to the public in accordance with the Local Government Regulation 2012.

-(b) A person who is or has been a member of an advisory committee must not make improper use of information acquired as a member to:
+(b) A person who is or has been a member of the Committee must not make improper use of information acquired as a member to:

-(a) The terms of reference for this Advisory Committee shall be reviewed by the sitting Committee annually, with the initial review being at its meeting 12 months after the Committee is first established.
+(a) The Terms of Reference for this Committee may be reviewed by the sitting Committee annually, with the initial review being at its meeting 12 months after the Committee is first established.

-The advisory committee has the authority to establish special interest sub-groups and working groups as required to address specific matters identified by the advisory committee.
-These sub-groups (established under the same terms and conditions as the advisory committee) are to report back to the advisory committee.
+The Committee has the authority to establish special interest sub-groups and working groups as required to address specific matters identified by the Committee.
+These sub-groups (established under the same terms and conditions as the Committee) are to report back to the Committee.
+Appointments to sub-committee/s shall be approved by the relevant General Manager, after receiving the Terms of Reference and membership recommendations from the Committee.

 Remuneration

-The Council will not generally authorise payment or provide remuneration to members of advisory committees however, where special circumstances exist, Council may resolve to pay remuneration, reimburse expenses and/or provide facilities to members of advisory committees.
+The Council will not generally authorise payment or provide remuneration to members of Committees however, where special circumstances exist, Council may resolve to pay remuneration, reimburse expenses and/or provide facilities to members of the Committee.

 Insurance

-The Council will ensure that all members of advisory committees are covered by appropriate insurances (e.g. voluntary workers, public indemnity).
+The Council will ensure that all members of Committees and/or sub-committees as established from time-to-time, are covered by appropriate insurances (e.g. voluntary workers, public indemnity).

 Council’s role and obligations are directed, without limitation, by the following laws and regulations, as amended from time to time: